daynawhite/JS211_TowersOfHanoi/planREADME.md

 This is already done in the existing repo for main.js but not index.js

 <!-- Show title, directions for game play, and a start button upon loading.   -->
 Create html elements for this.
-Use onload event for this.

 <!-- User cannot click anywhere else if the Start or Play Again button is visible. -->
 function: buttonVisible: